pim97/probot.io-daily-claimer/README.md

 ## Usage

 1. Replace the following details with your own details in the script file (`script.js`):
-   - SCRAPPEY_API_KEY: Your Scrappey API key
+   - SCRAPPEY_API_KEY: Your Scrappey API key found at https://app.scrappey.com/#/ to solve Cloudflare
    - AUTHORIZATION_HEADER_KEY: Your authorization header key from probot.io
    - CAPSOLVER_API_KEY: Your CapSolver API key
    - PROXY: Your proxy information